usubalang/usuba/_posts/2020-01-14-bitslicing.md

 ### Modes of operation

-A blockcipher can only encrypts a fixed amount of data, called a block, of typically somewhere between 64 and 128 bits (for instance, 64 for DES, 80 for Rectangle, 128 for AES).
+A blockcipher can only encrypt a fixed amount of data, called a block, using between 64 and 128 bits (for instance, 64 for DES, 80 for Rectangle, 128 for AES).
 When the plaintext is longer than the block size, the cipher must be repeatedly called until the whole plaintext is encrypted, using an algorithm called a _mode of operation_.
-The simplest mode of operation is Electronic Codebook (ECB), and consists in dividing the plaintext into blocks, and encrypting them separately:
+The simplest mode of operation is Electronic Codebook (ECB), and consists in dividing the plaintext into sub-plaintexts (of the size of a block), encrypting them separately, and concatenating the resulting sub-ciphertext to produce the full ciphertext:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/ECB-small.png">
 </p>

-This mode of operation is not very secure because it lacks diffusion: two identical blocks will be encrypted into the same ciphertext.
+This mode of operation is considered unsecured because identical blocks will be encrypted into the same ciphertext.
 This can be exploited by an attacker to gain knowledge about the plaintext, as can be seen from the following example (taken from [Wikipedia](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB-weakness)):

 <p align="center">